refinedev/refine/documentation/docs/guides-and-concepts/theme.md

 :::

 :::tip
 If you're using Next.js, [refer to finefoods client example app for theme configuration][finefoods-client].
-It uses [next-plugin-antd-less][] to customize theme in a nextjs app.
+It uses [next-plugin-antd-less][] to customize theme in a Next.js app.
 :::

 If you're using Create React App, you can easily enable CRACO.